Shasha Nakhai | Founder & Co-President

 Rich Williamson | Founder & Co-President

 Rich is a writer and director with over a decade of experience as an editor and cinematographer.
-His work blends the best of fiction and documentary technique with a focus on social-issue subjects.

 He is an alumna of TMU’s Image Arts Film Program, the Reykjavik International Film Festival’s Talent Lab and the Canadian Film Centre’s Cineplex Entertainment Film Program.

-He is a member of the Academy of Canadian Cinema & Television (ACCT) and the Canadian Cinema Editors (CCE) guild.
+Rich is a member of the Academy of Canadian Cinema & Television (ACCT) and the Canadian Cinema Editors (CCE) guild.

 In his spare time, he also creates fan trailers and mashup edits for his YouTube channel, Flash Sideways, which has been featured in The Hollywood Reporter, AV Club, Slashfilm, Screenrant, Gizmodo, Mashable, Collider and Nerdist.